Washington Park Arboretum: History

-Highway impacts
+SR 520 Highway impacts

 Ghost ramps

-State Route 520 has a set of ghost ramps in the marshlands the arboretum.
-They are often referred to as "ramps to nowhere".
-However, one ramp is currently used for the on ramp to SR 520 Eastbound.
-The others are unused.
-They were originally part of a plan to build the R. H. Thomson Expressway which would have cut through the arboretum and down through Seattle towards the I-90/I-5 interchange.
+State Route 520 had a set of ghost ramps in the marshlands of the arboretum.
+They were built in 1962 as part of a future plan to build the R. H. Thomson Expressway, which would have cut through the arboretum and down through Seattle towards the I-90/I-5 interchange.
 Citizens rallied a freeway revolt against the plan on May 4, 1969.
-Construction near the Arboretum later continued but citizen protest eventually won out and the plan was dropped in 1971.
+Construction near the Arboretum later continued, but citizen protest eventually won out and the plan was dropped in 1971.
+One ramp was used for the on-ramp from Lake Washington Boulevard to SR 520 Eastbound, while the others remained unused and became known locally as "ramps to nowhere".

 The freeway revolt that stopped the R. H. Thomson Expressway had its origins in opposition to SR 520 itself.
 Architect Victor Steinbrueck, writing in 1962, objected to the "naked brutality of unimaginative structures such as this proposed crossing of Portage Bay, which eliminates fifty houseboats while casting its shadow and noise across this tranquil boat haven."

 In 2013 the Washington State Department of Transportation announced plans to dismantle the ghost ramps.
 To commemorate the ramps and protest their demolition, a local art collective created an installation, Gate to Nowhere, on one of the ramps in 2014.
-The piece consists of a layer of reflective acrylic wrapping a pair of support columns.
+The piece consisted of a layer of reflective acrylic wrapping a pair of support columns.

-In the spring of 2016, some of the SR 520 ghost ramps have begun to be dismantled to make way for the construction of a new causeway linking the new floating bridge to the mainland.

-Modern plans
+The ghost ramp removal work began in the spring of 2016 as part of the 520 Bridge Replacement Project.
+They were mostly removed by 2017, though one section was kept as parking for contractors working on the new floating bridge.
+The final section was removed in 2024, with the exception of a single bridge support consisting of four columns and a support beam.
+This was allowed to remain as a historical monument in commemoration of the ghost ramps and the freeway revolt.